typo3-on-aws/aws-cloudfront-manager/Documentation/Configuration/README.md

 1. Log in to the TYPO3 backend as a user with system maintainer privileges (administrator).
 2. Go to the **Web ➜ List** module and open the first page in the page tree (page ID `0`).
 3. Click the button **Create new record** at the top.
-4. Locate the section **Amazon CloudFront Manager** and determine if you have to configure AWS accounts.
+4. Locate the section **AWS CloudFront Manager** and determine if you have to configure AWS accounts.

 If your TYPO3 system runs in the AWS cloud and your EC2 instance uses an *instance profile* with a properly configured IAM role attached to it, you don't need to configure AWS accounts if the role permission policy covers the access actions as described above.
 Continue with step 5 below.